molgenis/molgenis-ops-helm/charts/molgenis/README.md

 # MOLGENIS
-This chart is used for acceptance and production use cases.
+This chart is used to deploy the MOLGENIS rancher catalog app.

 ## Containers
 This chart spins up a MOLGENIS instance.
 The created pods are: